Philosophy Courses at Dawson

 Philosophy is about questioning all aspects of human being and reality.
 You have probably already raised many philosophical questions.

-or is existence the result of a series of unplanned
+- Was the universe designed by some intelligence, or is existence the result of a series of unplanned “accidental” circumstances?

-• Do we have the moral right to impose our way of
+- Do we have the moral right to impose our way of life on others?

 These are all fundamental philosophical questions.
 Philosophy is an essential part of everyone’s life since we are all interested in figuring out how to live the best life possible and what it means to do so.

 A Valuable and Practical Skill

 You’ll improve your thinking skills.
 Good philosophers are famous for their ability to assess arguments, critically and clearly, and to propose solutions to problematic claims and positions.
 They are also very clear writers.
 In other words, they have great analytical and social skills.
 These are the sorts of skills that are prized by law schools and businesses.
 Your philosophy courses and a university philosophy degree can help get you into Law, Politics, Publishing, Journalism, Banking and Investment, Research positions and the Civil Service, to name just a few.
 No matter what path you choose in life, your philosophy course will equip you to think about the assumptions and values of your personal and public life, and will equip you to communicate with others in a rational, thoughtful and open minded way.